DobbiKov/forbidden-island-game/README.md

 ---

-*This project is a fan-made implementation of the Forbidden Island board game for educational and personal use.
+*This project is a university project of the Forbidden Island board game for educational use.
 It is not affiliated with, endorsed, or sponsored by the game's original creators, Matt Leacock and Gamewright.*